Kaioh17/dental-data-pipeline/README.md

    Data minimization and sanitization techniques for sensitive information

-   Integration with relational and non-relational databases (e.g., MySQL, MongoDB)
+   Designed system to optionally interact with non-relational data (e.g., JSON fields) within PostgreSQL.

    Customizable tools for data transformation, obfuscation, and masking